What can (and cannot) be composted by Richland Farms?

 -

-Paper with Sharpie markings
+Paper or cardboard with Sharpie markings

 -

-Paper (including newspaper) with color printing
+Paper (including newspaper) with colored printing

 -